-- Culverts shall be concrete or corrugated steel pipe.
-High Density Polyethylene (HDPE) pipe is not permitted. - All culverts supplied must carry CSA certification to the appropriate CSA standard sewer grade.
+- Culverts shall be concrete, corrugated steel pipe, or High Density Polyethylene (HDPE). - All culverts supplied must carry CSA certification to the appropriate CSA standard sewer grade.
 The following pipe shall be used for culverts: - Reinforced concrete pipe per OPSS 1820 according to CSA A257.2 Class 65-D or - Corrugated steel pipe (CSP) per OPSS 1801 according to CSA G401 and Appendix A of the same standard.
-CSP shall be Aluminized Type 2 and shall be 2.0mm thick.
+CSP shall be Aluminized Type 2 and shall be 2.0mm thick for culverts with a diameter of up to 1.0m. - High Density Polyethylene (HDPE) per OPSS 1840 according to CSA B182.6 or CSA 182.8.